Confederate Monument to the Private Soldier, Washington

-Charles M. Walsh, Marble and Granite Works, Builder
+Charles M. Walsh, Marble and Granite Works, Petersburg, VA, Builder

 The monument depicts a Confederate soldier at parade rest.
-The statue rests atop a tall, obelisk-like tapered column of smooth granite.
-The column is mounted on a two tier base of smooth granite which sits on a brick platform.
+The statue rests atop a tall, tapered column of smooth granite.
+The column is mounted on a two-tier base of smooth granite resting on a brick platform.
 The base of the column bears the inscription which is offset by a darker stone border.
 A single cannon sits to the left of the front, its barrel facing away from the monument.
 Two cannon barrels are mounted on the mound in front of the statue facing upward and away from the monument.

 TO OUR / CONFEDERATE / DEAD. / 1861-1865.